nicheinc/actions-go-ci-library/README.md

 Actions secrets as GHA runs triggered by humans, but instead use a separate set of Dependabot secrets.
-If you want to use a workflow that calls this action on Dependabot PRs, make sure that your repository's Dependabot secrets contains a `NPM_READ_ACCESS` secret token with the same permissions as the one in your repository's Actions secrets list.
+If you want to use a workflow that calls this action on Dependabot PRs, make sure that your repository's Dependabot secrets contains a `READ_ACCESS_TOKEN` secret token with the same permissions as the one in your repository's Actions secrets list.

 ## Status checks